 14. Records of complaints and related data will be made available by request in accordance with the Virginia Freedom of Information Act.

 Title VI Discrimination Complaint Form

 In order to process your complaint, the form muse be completed in its entirety.
 Assistance is available upon request.
-Please complete the form, and mail or deliver to:
+Please complete the form online or on paper, and mail or deliver to: